arungudelli/angularjswiki/content/en/pipes/CustomPipe/index.md

 {{% toc %}}

-## Creating custom pipe using Angular CLI command.
+## Creating custom pipe in Angular using Angular CLI command.

 The above approach requires a lot of manual work.
 Instead of that we can use angular cli ng generate command to create custom pipes.